RosettaCommons/demos/protocol_capture/2015/MP_SymDock/README.txt

       -nstruct                                  Number of structures to generate
-      -packing:pack_missing_sidechains 0        Wait to pack until the membrane mode is turned on -docking:dock_lowres_filter 5.0 10.0      Lower van der Waals scoring criteria during centroid stage to allow wider range of rigid body sampling
+      -packing:pack_missing_sidechains 0        Wait to pack until the membrane mode is turned on -docking:dock_lowres_filter 5.0 10.0      Lower van der Waals scoring criteria during centroid stage to allow wider range of rigid body sampling;
+                                                Both numbers are highest allowed scores for a low-resolution model to proceed to the high-resolution stage:
+                                                5.0 = highest allowed van der Waals score 10.0 = highest allowed interchain contact score

   (2) Recommended # of Decoys
     - For demo run: 1